msac-cisw/cisw17-demos/md/git-intro.md

 git restore --source 0af3a09 index.html
 ```

-.Be sure to use hash values from your own repository.
+Be sure to use hash values from your own repository.